sabrinathai/ExperienceSampler/Data-Organization-Google-Option/Instructions.md

   * You will be asked to provide authorization.
     * Click `Review Permissions` in the first popup window
     * Click `Allow` in the second popup window
+8. Your data will be converted from spliced to long form.
+Change the format of *startTime* and *endTime* by highlighting the entire column.
+Then go to `Format` > `Number` > `Date time`.
+ * Before you analyze your data, check all the start times.
+If the start time is "**12/31/1969 19:00:00**", then you need to find the timestamp in the spliced data and enter it into the appropriate column.